 There are many insurance options in America, and we will see that they disproportionately benefit some and disadvantage others based on factors like sex, income, geographical location, and ethnicity.
-In 2017, some of the most common ways people accessed insurance was through private plans; employer-based (56%), direct purchase (16%), or, through government plans; Medicaid (19.3%), Medicare (17.2%), and military healthcare (4.8%).3
+In 2017, some of the most common ways people accessed insurance was through private plans; employer-based (56%), direct purchase (16%), or, through government plans; Medicaid (19.3%), Medicare (17.2%), and military healthcare (4.8%).

-To learn more about how people accessed health insurance coverage, and who remained uncovered, watch this seven-minute video provided by the United States Census Bureau.
+To learn more about how people accessed health insurance coverage, and who remained uncovered watch this seven-minute video provided by the United States Census Bureau.

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://openoregon.pressbooks.pub/families/?p=416#oembed-1
+A YouTube element has been excluded from this version of the text.
+You can view it online here: https://openoregon.pressbooks.pub/families/?p=416

-3. U.S. Census Bureau.
-(2017).
-Coverage numbers and rates by type of health insurance: 2013, 2016, and 2017 [table].
-Retrieved June 8, 2020, from https://www2.census.gov/programs-surveys/demo/tables/p60/264/table1.pdf The Affordable Care Act (ACA) was created to make healthcare more affordable and to be less discriminatory in 2010.
-In 2016, section 1557 provided new regulations to the Affordable Care Act, including a way to enforce civil rights protections in healthcare by making it unlawful for health care entities to discriminate against protected populations if they receive any type of federal financial assistance.
+The Affordable Care Act (ACA) was created to make healthcare more affordable and to be less discriminatory in 2010.
+In 2016, section 1557 provided new regulations to the Affordable Care Act including a way to enforce civil rights protections in healthcare by making it unlawful for health care entities to discriminate against protected populations if they receive any type of federal financial assistance.
 This included health insurance companies participating in the Health Insurance Marketplaces, providers who accept Medicare, Medicaid, and Child Health Insurance Program (CHIP) payments, and any state or local healthcare agencies, among others.
-This marked the first time that discriminatory practices on the basis of race, skin color, national origin, age, sex, disability status-and in some cases, sexuality and gender identity-were broadly prohibited in the arena of public and private healthcare.4
+This marked the first time that disciminatory practices on the basis of race, color, national origin, age, sex, disability status and in some cases sexuality and gender identity were broadly prohibited in the arena of public and private healthcare.4